 A common question that parents have after receiving the results of genetic testing is whether the specific mutation can be used to determine the severity or long-term effects on their child's health.
-Unfortunately, researchers have not been able to make associations between specific mutations in the SCN1A gene and the severity of each individual's presentation of symptoms.
+Unfortunately, there is not a clear association between specific mutation types in the SCN1A gene and the severity of each individual's presentation of symptoms.

-SCN1A mutations cause a spectrum of disorders.
+SCN1A mutations cause a spectrum of disorders beyond Dravet syndrome.
 Increased access to genetic testing means many families are receiving a genetic diagnosis earlier than ever before.
-However, mutations in SCN1A can result in a spectrum of epilepsy disorders of varying severity that all present with seizures in young children.
-In some cases, it may be difficult to predict whether the children will have a classical Dravet syndrome diagnosis, or one of the less severe epilepsy syndromes like GEFS+ (generalized epilepsy with febrile seizures plus).
-Studies of individuals with SCN1A mutations suggests that the best predictor between Dravet syndrome and some of the other SCN1A-related epilepsies is age at seizure onset rather than mutation type, but much remains to be studied and understood.
+However, mutations in SCN1A can result in a spectrum of epilepsy disorders of varying severity that all include seizures in early childhood.
+In some cases, it may be difficult to predict whether a very young child will have a diagnosis of Dravet syndrome or one of the less severe SCN1A-related epilepsy syndromes.
 Mutations that cause Dravet syndrome can occur in many locations across the gene, and many patients have mutations that have not been identified in another patient before.